micwinter/minis/README.md

 1. Connect Four

     Play connect four using the `connect_four.py` script.
 To play, run `python connect_four.py` in your terminal.
 You can either play against another human (player 2) or play against a rather naive but annoying computer.
+(You may encounter bugs, play at your own risk.)

 2. Crackle pop